Großer Woog, Darmstadt

 The family pool ( das Familienbad) consists of a non-swimmer area, concrete walkways, a 50-meter pool, and a 10-meter diving tower.

-The Island area (das Inselbad) consists of large sunbathing lawns, a children’s playground, a volleyball court, a slide, and a shallow beach.
+The island (das Inselbad) has large sunbathing lawns, a children’s playground, a volleyball court, a slide, and a shallow beach.
 Here, rowing boats and sun loungers are available for hire.

-The association ‘Woogsfreunde,’ -a non-profit organization, takes care of the preservation and maintenance of the Großer Woog in Darmstadt.
+The association ‘Woogsfreunde,’ -a non-profit organization, takes care of preserving and maintaining the Großer Woog in Darmstadt.
 More information about them and the Woog can be found here:

 Like many other places of interest in Darmstadt, the Großer Woog also has a history: